Jonbosss/odin-recipes/README.md

-This is an HTML based competancy project where I will create a recipe website.
+This is an HTML based competency project where I will create a recipe website.